RP2/rom-validate-web/README.md

 - **Complete Privacy**: All file processing happens locally in your browser - files never leave your computer
 - **No File Upload**: ROM files are never sent to any server
 - **Custom DATs Stay Local**: Uploaded custom DAT files are processed and cached entirely in your browser's local storage - never transmitted to any server
-- **No Data Collection**: No user tracking, personal data storage, or cookies beyond essential DAT caching
+- **No Data Collection**: No user tracking, personal data storage, or cookies beyond essential DAT caching and theme preferences
+- **Local Theme Storage**: Theme preferences (light/dark/system) are stored locally on your device only and never transmitted to any server
 - **Smart Caching**: DAT files cached locally with 24-hour expiry to minimize external requests
 - **Cache Management**: Built-in cache status and cleanup tools in developer settings
 - **Browser Compatibility**: Graceful fallback for browsers with limited crypto support